China–United States relations: China's alleged unauthorized access to US tech

-A 2020 report by the U.S. Office of Special Investigations detailed how Chinese cyber-espionage targeted U.S. military aircraft between 2008 and 2014.
+A 2020 report by the US Office of Special Investigations detailed how Chinese cyber-espionage targeted US military aircraft between 2008 and 2014.
 Su Bin, a Chinese national linked to the People's Liberation Army, facilitated hackers in stealing over 630,000 files from Boeing related to the C-17 Globemaster cargo aircraft, as well as data on the F-22 and F-35 fighter jets.
 Using his industry contacts, Su Bin directed the hackers toward specific individuals, companies, and technologies, translating stolen information and coordinating its delivery to the PLA's General Staff.
-The stolen data, much of which was unclassified but sensitive, enabled China to potentially reverse-engineer aircraft components and accelerate development, resulting in significant losses valued by U.S. prosecutors.
+The stolen data, much of which was unclassified but sensitive, enabled China to potentially reverse-engineer aircraft components and accelerate development, resulting in significant losses valued by US prosecutors.

+On 10 July 2026, reports showed that OpenAI and Google had been providing AI services to the Singapore-based subsidiaries of Alibaba, Baidu, and Tencent.
+Even though the parent companies are on a U.S. Defense Department blacklist over alleged military links, they were still able to access advanced AI models through their overseas subsidiaries.
+The reports said this was possible because of a loophole in U.S. export rules.
+They also warned that the companies could use these models to improve their own AI technology by studying how they worked and creating similar systems.
+After the story came out, OpenAI blocked some Alibaba-linked accounts for suspected policy violations.
+On 22 July 2026, White House science and technology adviser Michael Kratsios accused China's Moonshot AI of using distillation methods to obtain capabilities from Anthropic's AI models while developing its Kimi K3 system.